Whether Mike Glennon knows it or not, Thursday could be his last stand

 “Right when I got here, any interaction I had with any fan, the first thing they would say is, ‘Beat the Packers,’ ” Glennon said this week.

-Oh, you have no idea, Mike.
+Oh, Mike, you have no idea.

-Glennon must realize how important Thursday night’s matchup against the Packers is to his employers as well.
+Glennon must realize how important the game Thursday night against the Packers is to his employers, as well.

 It was the Packers’ 55-14 drubbing of the Bears in November 2014 that told the team’s brass that bold changes were needed.
-In a complete house-cleaning, general manager Phil Emery and coach Marc Trestman were fired less than two months later.
+In a complete housecleaning, general manager Phil Emery and coach Marc Trestman were fired less than two months later.

-What does that mean for Glennon?
+What does that mean for -Glennon?

 Coach John Fox and offensive coordinator Dowell Loggains are saying what they have to.
-They won’t publicly disparage him.
+They won’t publicly disparage Glennon.
 His coaches are going to talk him up, try to maintain his confidence and defend him, if needed.
 It’s what coaches do.

 But don’t be fooled.